awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 `instance-terminated-by-user` or `spot-instance-terminated-by-user`
 You terminated a Spot Instance that had been fulfilled, so the request state is `closed` \(unless it's a persistent request\) and the instance state is `terminated`\.

- `instance-terminated-capacity-oversubscribed`
-Your instance was terminated because the number of Spot requests with maximum prices equal to or higher than the Spot price exceeded the available capacity in this Spot Instance pool\.
-The Spot price might not have changed\.

 `instance-terminated-launch-group-constraint`
 One or more of the instances in your launch group was terminated, so the launch group constraint is no longer fulfilled\.